 Anyway, the cam chain is a chain that wraps around the pulley of the camshaft at the top of the engine and the pulley of the crankshaft at the bottom of the engine.

-It also has a cam chain tensioner, which maintains proper chain tension.
 And this chain is absolutely vital for a functioning internal combustion engine.